kryan19k/FoMoXD/README.md

 ## Feature
 - Integrated Profit-sharing token, NFTs, DAO, Multi-sig wallet
 - Utilizes the hardhat framework for development and testing
+- As supply for Pufss increases, the price will rise

 ## Steps for E2E test